shopgate/ext-terms-and-conditions/README.md

 # Shopgate Connect - Terms and Conditions Extension

 Frontend Extension which displays Terms and Conditions on the Cart Page.
+Extension can be configured to only display terms and conditions on specific product Id's.

 ## Configuration
 Add the Terms and conditions extension to your Shopgate Connect deployment config.